getsentry/rfcs/text/0088-fix-memory-limitiations-in-session-replays-access-pattern.md

 - The Replays team is not large enough or experienced enough to manage a Pinot installation.
   - This would require another team assuming the burden for us.
   - Otherwise, additional budget would need to be allocated to the Replays team to hire outside experts.
+- We need to re-write our application logic for querying the datastore.
+- Migration pains.

+**Questions**

+### Use an Alternative OLTP Database

+**Proposal**

+OLAP databases are not suitable for our use case.
+OLTP databases such as PostgreSQL and AlloyDB support updates which appear to be a key requirement for the Replays product.

+**Drawbacks**

+- Race conditions will require single-threaded processing of replay events.
+- Duplicate messages will necessitate ordering requirements.
+- Always a possibility for dropped and duplicated data regardless of safe guards.
+- AlloyDB is still in developer preview on Google Cloud.
+- We need to re-write our application logic for querying the datastore.
+- Migration pains.

 **Questions**